 confirms that TPO can process new applications that are submitted by email from 22 April 2020.
 Their phone lines are open Monday to Friday between 9am and 5pm.
 TPO staff are unlikely to receive any applications or correspondence sent by post during the lockdown period.

 They will, wherever possible, use their discretion to extend the three year time limit for new applicants affected by this period of restricted service.

 What approach will TPR take to breaches of law during this period?

 TPR’s update on reporting duties and enforcement activity

 confirms that they will adopt a more flexible approach to what they expect to be reported in a number of areas due to the COVID-19 situation, and when enforcement action would be appropriate under the current circumstances.
-These easements will remain in place until 30 June 2020, but they will review more specific flexibilities or restrictions in the coming weeks - and whether the date should be extended.
-See the update for more information about the general approach they are taking and specific areas that are not covered by it.
+These easements remain in place until 30 June 2020.
+On 16 June 2020, TPR updated the guidance, stating that, from 1 July 2020, reporting requirements return to normal.
+TPR will continue to assess breaches on a case-by-case basis and respond pragmatically to COVID-19 related breaches.

 What should administering authorities do if they breach service level agreements within their Pension Administration Strategy?